pawatsethaput/OpenBank/REST-API-V1.2.1.md

  * In some calls you will see the mention "OAuth authentication is required", that means that to access to the protected resource, the OAuth header is required with all the parameters like oauth_token, oauth_nonce, etc. ([See here for more details](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-1.0-Server)).

- * If information is not available (whether missing or blocked by access control), its value will be null.
+ * If information is not available (whether missing or blocked by access control), its value will be `null`.
 This applies to normal values (Strings, Numbers, etc.) and to Arrays/Objects.

  Example: